 I’m receiving “INVALID_INPUT” when I assign devices to an MDM server within Apple Business Manager.
 Why?

-You may receive an INVALID_INPUT error from Apple Business Manager when attempting to assign devices to an MDM Server object.
-This error typically means that one or all of the device serial numbers provided do not exist in your Apple Business Manager account and so they cannot be assigned to the server.
+You may receive an "INVALID_INPUT" error from Apple Business Manager when attempting to assign devices to an MDM Server object.
+This error typically means that a device serial number you provided doesn’t exist in your Apple Business Manager account, so it can’t be assigned to the server.

-There are a few reasons that a serial number may not exist in your account:
+There are a few reasons why a serial number might not exist in your account:

 The device was just purchased.
 It can take a few hours for the serial number to appear.

-Apple or your Apple reseller have yet to register the order with your Apple Business Manager account.
+Apple or your Apple Authorized Reseller has yet to register the order with your Apple Business Manager account.
 You will need to contact them and request that they do so.

 The device was purchased through an ineligible channel.
-You may be able to add it to your Apple Business Manager account manually.
+You might be able to add it to your Apple Business Manager account manually.
 See above.

-If you continue to see the INVALID_INPUT error after verifying that your equipment order has been registered with your Apple Business Manager account, we suggest contacting Apple for further troubleshooting.
+If you continue to see the "INVALID_INPUT" error after verifying that your equipment order has been registered with your Apple Business Manager account, we suggest contacting Apple for additional troubleshooting.